ntovarsolorzano/weather-site/README.md

 4. merge

 ### Example
-If Tomo try the [Create current weather visual](https://github.com/cctb-weather/weather-site/), you will create the branch with `tomo/#2`.
+If Tomo try the [Create current weather visual](https://github.com/cctb-weather/weather-site/issues/2), he will create the branch with `tomo/#2`.